Chip Edgar: Episcopal ministry

 Edgar was elected bishop of Anglican diocese of South Carolina, succeeding Mark Lawrence, on October 16, 2021.
 He was consecrated by the Most Rev. Foley Beach on March 2, 2022, at the Cathedral Church of St. Luke and St. Paul.
 Edgar stated that his goal would be to accelerate church planting in the diocese, especially in the metro Charleston area, which has seen substantial population growth.

 On September 13, 2022, Edgar ordained the Rev. Henrietta Rivers to the priesthood at St. John's Chapel in Charleston.
 Rivers is the first black woman ordained a priest in the ADOSC.
-“As Henrietta herself says, more important than ordaining a black woman, though I don’t minimize that, is the importance of ordaining someone who is equipped and gifted for leadership in the church, someone who is called by God to ordained ministry,” Edgar said.
-“I’m delighted to be ordaining her.”

 Outcome of litigation

 Edgar's first year as bishop was dominated by the denouement of the long-running legal battle between the ADOSC and the Episcopal Diocese of South Carolina over properties valued at $500 million.
-In April 2022, the South Carolina Supreme Court issued a decision awarding 14 of the ADOSC's 29 contested parish properties to the EDOSC: Christ Church, Mount Pleasant; Good Shepherd, Charleston; Holy Comforter, Sumter; Holy Cross, Stateburg; Holy Trinity, Charleston; St. Bartholomew's, Hartsville; St. David's, Cheraw; St. Luke's, Hilton Head; St. Matthew's, Fort Motte; St. James, Charleston; St. John's, Johns Island; St. Jude's, Walterboro; Trinity, Myrtle Beach; and Old St. Andrew's, Charleston.
-Clarifying a lower court ruling that in turn interpreted an earlier Supreme Court decision in the matter, the Supreme Court determined that the 14 parishes did indeed create an “irrevocable trust in favor of the National Church and its diocese” by in some form adopting the Episcopal Church's 1979 Dennis Canon.
+In April 2022, the South Carolina Supreme Court issued a decision awarding 14 of the ADOSC's 29 contested parish properties to the EDOSC.
+(Note: These 14 properties were: Christ Church, Mount Pleasant; Good Shepherd, Charleston; Holy Comforter, Sumter; Holy Cross, Stateburg; Holy Trinity, Charleston; St. Bartholomew's, Hartsville; St. David's, Cheraw; St. Luke's, Hilton Head; St. Matthew's, Fort Motte; St. James, Charleston; St. John's, Johns Island; St. Jude's, Walterboro; Trinity, Myrtle Beach; and Old St. Andrew's, Charleston) Clarifying a lower court ruling that in turn interpreted an earlier Supreme Court decision in the matter, the Supreme Court determined that the 14 parishes did indeed create an “irrevocable trust in favor of the National Church and its diocese” by in some form adopting the Episcopal Church's 1979 Dennis Canon.

 Several of the parishes requested a rehearing, arguing that, based on the court's criteria, they had not placed their property in trust (or had revoked the trust pursuant to South Carolina law) for the benefit of the Episcopal Church and its associated diocese.
-In August 2022, the court granted the petitions of six of the parishes, leaving eight parish properties set to be returned to EDOSC: St. John's Episcopal Church on Johns Island, Christ Church in Mount Pleasant, St. David's Episcopal Church in Cheraw, Holy Trinity Episcopal Church in Charleston; St. Bartholomew's Episcopal Church in Hartsville; St. James Episcopal Church in James Island, St. Matthew's Episcopal Church in Fort Motte, and Good Shepherd Episcopal Church in Charleston.
-(In October 2022, without a critical mass of Episcopalians to restart a congregation, the EDOSC agreed to sell St. Matthew's Episcopal Church to the ADOSC congregation.)
+In August 2022, the court granted the petitions of six of the parishes, leaving just eight parish properties set to be returned to EDOSC.
+(Note: These eight properties were: St. John's on Johns Island, Christ Church in Mount Pleasant, St. David's in Cheraw, Holy Trinity in Charleston, St. Bartholomew's in Hartsville, St. James on James Island, St. Matthew's in Fort Motte, and Good Shepherd in Charleston.)
+(In October 2022, without a critical mass of Episcopalians to restart a congregation, the EDOSC agreed to sell St. Matthew's, Fort Motte, to the ADOSC congregation.)